ronf/asyncssh/docs/api.rst

   | rsa-sha2-256
   | rsa-sha2-512
   | ssh-rsa

+The following public key and certificate algorithms are supported by AsyncSSH, but disabled by default:

+  | x509v3-ssh-dss
+  | ssh-dss-cert-v01\@openssh.com
   | ssh-dss

 Ed25519 and Ed448 support is available when OpenSSL 1.1.1b or later is